pjakiela/ECON379/exercises/E11C-power-with-clusters.md

 ![mde](https://pjakiela.github.io/ECON379/exercises/E11-power/MDE-eq1.png)

-The square root terms (together) are the expected value of the standard error of the estimated treatment effect.
+The square root terms (together) are the expected value of the **standard error of the estimated treatment effect**.
 The _P_ in the equation is the proportion of the sample that is treated, which in this case is... the answer to Question 1; and the sample size is the number of clusters times the number of observations per cluster.
-To calculate the expected standard error, you still need the estimated variance of the outcome variable, &sigma;<sup>2</sup>.
+To calculate the expected standard error, you still need the variance of the outcome variable, &sigma;<sup>2</sup>.

 Notice that `y` is the sum of a cluster-specific error term, which is normally distributed with mean zero and variance one (because the `rnormal()` command takes draws from a standard normal random variable),